Why Certain Notes Are Used When Forming Guitar Chords

 So if you can take some time to study & wrap your brain around the concept that is being taught in this lesson, you will see very clearly how knowing this information can benefit you.
 It can really help you to compose better songs and also to understand the inner workings of music theory.

 And if you’d like a book on the topic, I recommend The Guitarist’s Music Theory Book.
-This book will show you a lot more in depth what is being taught in this lesson and taken further down the path.
+This book will show you a lot more in-depth about what is being taught in this lesson and taken further down the path.

 The Guitarist’s Music Theory Book by Peter Vogl is the first music theory book designed for guitar by a guitarist.
 The book explains music theory as it applies to the guitar and covers intervals, scales, chords, chord progressions, and the Nashville Number System.
 You will also get online access to audio examples of all the music in the book and also an ear training section.
 The Music Theory Book was written to help all guitar players achieve a better understanding of the guitar and of the music they play.